 The Real Jerk (Gerrard)

 How do you make Monday feel like a vacation as opposed to just the beginning of a long week?
-Hit the patio at The Real Jerk for Martini Mondays.
+Hit the patio on Gerrard East's The Real Jerk for Martini Mondays.
 They serve them up in a traditional and in various island flavours as well for what is guaranteed to be a great time.